MRK4/profitxiv/README.md

 # ProfitXIV

 **ProfitXIV** is a lightweight web tool to see how much items resell for on the Final Fantasy XIV market board.
 It displays items that sell for the highest prices, with average and last sale prices per unit.
+You can also compare prices across all worlds in a Data Center to find the best place to buy or sell.

 The application fetches marketboard data from Universalis and displays resale values — all without storing any data in a database.